NexarDeveloper/stock-locator-tool/README.md

 }}
 ```

 If you would like to customize the tool further to your liking, it uses [styled-components](https://styled-components.com/).
-Within the `nexar-gpa-tool/components` folder you can find all the components for the tool.
-At the highest level are files such as `GpaTool.tsx`, `searchForm.tsx` or `searchResults.tsx`.
+Within the `nexar-stock-locator-tool/components` folder you can find all the components for the tool.
+At the highest level are files such as `StockLocatorTool.tsx`, `searchForm.tsx` or `searchResults.tsx`.
 Then going into the `part` folder you can find the components for the offers tables.

-The final attribute on the `GpaTool` component is `hideColumns`.
+The final attribute on the `StockLocatorTool` component is `hideColumns`.
 Here you can easily hide certain columns from the offers tables.
 Each field is a boolean that will default to false, if you wish to hide a column, simply set the field corresponding to the column you want to hide to "true".
 Here's an example showing all fields:

 ```
 hideColumns={{